route4me/route4me-net-core/Route4MeDB/README.md

 - **UnitTests**: the unit tests for the project Route4MeDbLibrary;
 - **IntegrationTests** - the integration tests for the project Route4MeDbLibrary;
 - **FunctionalTests** - the functional tests for the project Route4MeDbLibrary;
-- **Route4MeDbLibrary** - output compiled library.
+- **Route4MeDbLibrary** - the output compiled library.
 With later uploading on the NuGet central repository of the packages;

 ### Usage Examples
-The typical worklow of the library usage is:
+The typical workflow of the library usage is:
 - Create .net core (version >= 3.1) project;
 - install NuGet package **Route4MeDbLibrary** (for more complex project install also package **Route4MeSDKLibrary**);
 - Create file **appSettings.json** in the project core folder with content: